• Four iPhone 13 models at the same iPhone 12 sizes

 One interesting rumor that has come up suggests Apple is looking for suppliers for a "folded lens" camera that will improve the iPhone 13's optical camera zoom.
 The periscope-like design means the telephoto lens would be stacked vertically, instead of horizontally, meaning you can increase the optical magnification without increasing the size of the phone.
 It's possible, though, that this feature won't surface until the iPhone 14 next year.

-Speaking of zooming, the iPhone 13 is also tipped to get camera upgrades that allow it to better shoot the night sky, as well as deliver portrait mode videos.
+The iPhone 13 is also tipped to get camera upgrades that allow it to better shoot the night sky, as well as deliver portrait mode videos.
 An upgraded ultrawide camera on all iPhone 13 models could facilitate a dedicated astrophotography mode.
 And much like how night mode is enabled when you're in a low-light environment, you'll activate this mode when you point the phone at the stars or the moon.

 Portrait video mode could offer a blurred background on video footage when enabled, It will also reportedly let you customize the depth of field after shooting so you can dial in the blurred effect after the fact.
 There are no specifics given on whether this can be used on any of the iPhone 13's cameras or just a select few.